 Here’s where you can find the standard deduction/brackets for the taxable year of 2019.
 The recently reformed tax law lets consumers keep more money.
 Lower tax rates and a higher standard deduction make this possible.

-With a higher standard deduction, there may be fewer taxpayers who itemize.
+With a higher standard deduction, there may be fewer taxpayers who itemize (list out expenses that can be subtracted from annual taxes).
 If you don’t have much to itemize, taking the standard deduction exempts two times as much of your earnings.

-But if you own a home, you could itemize some or all of these deductions and see more tax savings:
+But if you own a home, you could use some or all of these tax breaks to see more savings:

 1. Home equity loan/HELOC interest.